magicHarshit/heroku_django_aws/README.md

     ```

-6. Create the app on heroku and push everything there.
+7. Create the app on heroku and push everything there.
 Heroku will detect it's a python app and install everything in requirements.txt (update this file with `pip freeze > requirements.txt`)

     ```sh
     heroku create [name-of-your-project]
     ...
+    git remote add heroku git@heroku.com:username/your_app.git
+    ...
+    ...
     git push heroku master
     ...
     ```

-7. The heroku django needs the environmental variables too (`DATABASE_URL` is already set on heroku) so we'll send over the values set locally:
+8. The heroku django needs the environmental variables too (`DATABASE_URL` is already set on heroku) so we'll send over the values set locally:

     ```sh
     heroku config:add AWS_STORAGE_BUCKET_NAME=$AWS_STORAGE_BUCKET_NAME